boots-edu/textbook/source/text/8-testing/jest.md

 });
 ```

-Test what happens when the array is empty.
+This will test the normal case of the function.
+What about the edge case where the array is empty?

+{: .no-run}

 ```typescript
 describe("Elements", () => {